The research fellows identified emerging international security challenges and developed original policy suggestions.

 PIPS Students to Work for NATO

-A Project on International Peace and Security (PIPS) team - consisting of Katie Mitchell, Emily Pehrsson, Dallen McNerney, and Connor Smith - placed second at a CIA Crisis Simulation Competition held at Georgetown University on November 3rd.
+A Project on International Peace and Security (PIPS) team - consisting of Emily Pehrsson, Dallen McNerney, and Connor Smith - placed second at a CIA Crisis Simulation Competition held at Georgetown University on November 3rd.

 The Student Conference on US Affairs is an annual four day conference hosted at The United States Military Academy at West Point.